Acacia aphylla

 Special Interest

-This plant has evolved the ability to photosynthisize through its stems, rather than leaves.
+This plant has evolved the ability to photosynthesize through its stems, rather than leaves.
 This allows it to retain water more efficiently, making it a very drought tolerant choice for your garden.